 Stretching a calzone is different than a pizza.

-When you take out the dough you prepared from the fridge, to make calzone, you have to stretch it.
-It’s super essential how you stretch out the dough for the Calzone.
+When you take out the dough you prepared from the fridge, you have to stretch it to make calzone.
+It’s super essential how you stretch out the dough for the calzone.

 You must press across and leave the center thicker than the edges, which will be joined together when you fold the crust in a half circle.
 In contrast, stretching pizza dough is purely vice versa; you keep the pizza crust thin in the center and thick from the edges.